matn7/CS-Notes/src/main/java/basic_java/README.md

 - Callable: Tasks that return results or throw exception.
 - Results without synchronization are unpredictable.
 - Better use thread safe data structures than use locks.
-- ConcurrentHashMap: Ss thread safe array allows to update elements using atomic operations.
+- ConcurrentHashMap: Is thread safe array allows to update elements using atomic operations.
 - To interrupt task set interrupt flag or throw InterruptedException.
 - Thread is mechanism that allow to execute sequence of instruction, these instructions are provided by OS.
 - Couple of threads work in parallel using multiple processors of different time slice of the same processor.